jomjol/AI-on-the-edge-device/README.md

 <img src="https://raw.githubusercontent.com/jomjol/AI-on-the-edge-device/master/images/watermeter.jpg" width="600">
 <img src="https://raw.githubusercontent.com/jomjol/AI-on-the-edge-device/master/images/edit_reference.jpg" width="600">

 ## Change log

 ------

 ### Known Issues

-* Parts of the web page only works correctly in **Firefox**!
+* Parts of the web page only works correctly in **Firefox** and Chrome!
-  With **Chrome** or **Edge** not all parts (especially the configuration) is **not full functional**.
+  With **Edge** not all parts (especially the configuration) are **not full functional**.
-* spontaneous reboot, especially in case of intensive web server access
+* spontaneous reboot, especially in case of intensive web server access (improved since v2.0.0)

 ------

-**General remark:** beside the `firmware.bin`, typically also the content of `/html` needs to be updated!
+**General remark:** Beside the `firmware.bin`, typically also the content of `/html` needs to be updated!

 ##### Rolling - (2020-09-12)

-* Changed WLAN-blinking: **5**-times short = no connection 3-times long = connected
-* Option for mirroring input image
+* based on v2.0.0 (2020-09-12)

+##### 2.0.0 Layout update  (2020-09-12)

-* Update index.html
+  * Update to **new and modern layout**

-2020-09-11

-* Improved handling of PreValue
+  * Support for Chrome improved

-* Improved error handling for automated process flow (reduce spontaneous reboot - see Issues)
+  * Improved robustness: improved error handling in auto flow reduces spontaneous reboots
+  * File server: Option for "DELETE ALL"

-* Support of spaces in WLan SSID or password
+  * WLan: support of spaces in SSID and password

-2020-09-10

-* Optimization of "DELETE ALL" - Autoreload of directory after delete, protection of wlan.ini

-* Internal Optimization (removal of unnecessary error messages, restructure CTfLiteClass)
+  * Reference Image: Option for mirror image, option for image update on the fly

-* additional parameter in `wasserzahler.html?noerror=true`  to suppress an potential error message in case of consitency check (is equal to `ErrorMessage` = False in `config.ini`)
+  * additional parameter in `wasserzahler.html?noerror=true`  to suppress an potential error message

-* update ROI-configurator, in case of no ROIs defined

-2020-09-09

-* Update to new and modern layout (thanks to michaeljoos in iobroker-thread)
-* incorporated "Take Picture" to make new reference image
-* based on v1.1.3 (2020-09-09)
+  * bug fixing